-- (iv) Functional and morphological analyses of cells and tissues by multi-photon excitation microscopy.
-We perform intracellular signal transduction and functional analysis of cell morphology in vivo and in vitro using fluorescence microscopy with two-photon excitation or fluorescence resonance energy transfer (FRET). - (v) Development and supply of viral vectors and gene transfer to primates
+(ii) Functional and morphological analyses of cells and tissues by multi-photon excitation microscopy We perform intracellular signal transduction and functional analysis of cell morphology in vivo and in vitro using fluorescence microscopy with two-photon excitation or fluorescence resonance energy transfer (FRET).

+(iii) Development and supply of viral vectors and gene transfer to primates

 In recent years, the performance of viral vectors has improved as a gene transfer technique in the central nervous systems of mice, rats, primates and the like.
-The Section of Viral Vector Development of the Supportive Center for Genetic Analysis of Behavior promotes the collaboration by providing retrograde gene transfer viral vectors enabling the functional manipulation of specific neural pathways and conventional viral vectors.
-In addition, we work on the co-development of novel viral vector systems.
+The Section of Viral Vector Development of the Supportive Center for Brain Research has developed novel high-frequency conventional lentiviral vectors and various serotypes of adeno-associated viral vectors that can be manipulated in a pathway-selective manner.
+The various viral vectors we have developed are and will continue to be used in projects.
 Furthermore, in order to clarify higher brain function, we will use viral vectors to introduce genes into primates such as macaques and marmosets to perform morphological, physiological, and behavioral analysis.

-(vi) Purification of supra-molecular complexes and analyses of their constituents by mass spectrometry
+(iv) Purification of supra-molecular complexes and analyses of their constituents by mass spectrometry